withastro/roadmap/proposals/0046-i18n-domain-support.md

 # Goals

 - Support different domains, all driven by the same Astro project;
+- Configure some locales to use only path prefixes and some locales to use domains;
 - Mix locales that require a different domain, with locales that don't require a different domain;

 # Non-Goals

 - Redirect users from a path website to a domain website
 - Change website/domain based on the language of the user's browser
+- Support for static/hybrid output
+- Offer the means to configure multiple domains for serverless hosts (Vercel, Netlify, etc.)

 # Detailed Design

+There are some restrictions about how the feature will initially work:
+- the feature works only with `output: "server"`, hence only in SSR;
+- the presence of at least one pre-rendered route will cause a failure in the build;
+- the option `base` is required, because Astro needs to know how to create absolute URLs for locales that aren't mapped to a domain;
+- `functionPerRoute` isn't supported

 A feature that allows to support different domains for certain locales.